Auto-Mech/amech-dev/README.md

 The following steps only need to be done once per machine.

-1. Fork this `amech-dev` repository on GitHub.
+1. If you haven't already, fork this `amech-dev` repository on GitHub.
 Then clone your forked repository wherever you want your AutoMech source code to live and `cd` into it before continuing.
 ```